National Labor Union: Origins

+Early history

 The NLU achieved early success, but one that proved less significant in practice.
 In 1868, Congress passed the statute for which the Union had campaigned so hard, providing the eight-hour day for government workers.
 Many government agencies, however, reduced wages at the same time that they reduced hours.
 While President Grant ordered federal departments not to reduce wages, his order was ignored by many.
 The NLU also obtained similar legislation in a number of states, such as New York and California, but discovered that loopholes in the statute made them unenforceable or ineffective.

-In early 1869, the Chicago Tribune boasted that the NLU had 800,000 members; Sylvis himself put the figure at only 600,000.
-Both of these figures turned out to be greatly exaggerated.
+Decline and demise

 The organization was spectacularly unsuccessful at the polls and lost virtually all of its union supporters, many of whom moved on to the newly formed Knights of Labor.
 The depression of the 1870s, which drove down union membership generally, was one of the final factors contributing to the end of the NLU, the other being the dismantling of policies instituted during Radical Reconstruction.

-National Labor Reform Party

-By the 1870s the organisation increasingly relied on political action to meet its goals and in 1872 transformed itself into the National Labor Reform Party.

-The NLRP nominated David Davis of Illinois, associate justice of the U.S. Supreme Court, as its presidential candidate for the upcoming presidential election.
-Davis later, however, withdrew his candidacy and the party made a poor showing at the polls.
+The 1870 NLU Congress created the National Labor Reform Party (NLRP) to pursue its political agenda.
+As the NLU became increasingly political, most of its trade union members left the organization, in favor of apolitical "pure and simple" trade unionism.
+As a result, the NLU was increasingly dominated by political and agrarian organizations.
+In the 1872 United States presidential election, the NLRP nominated David Davis of Illinois, associate justice of the U.S. Supreme Court, as its presidential candidate for the upcoming presidential election.
+Davis later, however, withdrew his candidacy.
+The NLRP instead supported the Straight-Out Democratic Party's candidate Charles O'Conor (who declined the nomination).
+The parties won just 0.33% of the vote, dashing hopes for a labor competitor to the Democratic and Republican parties.

 After holding one last convention in 1873, the National Labor Union collapsed and dissolved.

+The National Labor Reform Party (NLRP) continued until 1878, when it merged with the Greenback Party.